ULL-prompt-engineering/langchain-mini/README.md

 ## The prompt template

-The `prompt.txt` file is a template containing the instruction  for the LLM.
+The `prompt.txt` file is a template from which we will build the instructions  for the LLM on each step.

 ```
 Answer the following questions as best you can.
 You have access to the following tools: